-Suess is a self-proclaimed student of the "University of Life" and joins our team with a tremendous background of wonderful skills which will enrich our program.
-Suess has a Bachelors degree in Speech Language Pathology from the University of Connecticut, a Masters degree in Audiology from the University of Denver and second Masters degree in Education and Counseling from the University of Colorado.
-Suess is also a nationally certified human and equine massage therapist, NARHA Certified Therapeutic Riding Instructor and certified Special Olympics Equestrian coach.
-An avid horsewoman of many years, Suess is an avid foxhunter, eventer and dressage enthusiast.
-Her credos of "never give up hope" and "the future belongs to those who believe in the beauty of their dreams" serve as her guide in her lifelong work with clients all of ages, health conditions and walks of life.
+Suess is a self-proclaimed student of the “University of Life” who joined our team in 2010 with diverse professional skills to enrich our program.
+Suess has an undergrad degree in Speech Pathology and Communication Disorders from the University of Connecticut, a graduate degree in Audiology from the University of Denver, and a second graduate degree in Education and Counseling from the University of Colorado.
+Suess is also a Certified Brain Injury Specialist (CBIS), a North Carolina Qualified Developmental Disabilities Specialist (QDDP), a Professional Association of Therapeutic Horsemanship (PATH) Certified Riding Instructor and Equine Specialist in Mental Health and Learning, a Special Olympics International Equestrian Coach, a Nationally Certified Massage and Bodywork Therapist (NCTMB) and Equine Sports Massage Therapist.
+An avid horsewoman for many years, Suess enjoys fox hunting, dressage, eventing and sharing her love of horses with our HFF members.
+Her credos of “Never give up hope” and “The future belongs to those who believe in the beauty of their dreams“ serve as her guide in her lifelong work with people of all ages, health conditions and walks of life.

 Erica joins Hinds' Feet Farm with a broad background in the human service field as a provisionally licensed clinical social worker (PLCSW).
 She has worked with adults and children across the spectrum of developmental disability in a wide variety of settings including: summer camps, day programs, residential care homes and schools.
 Erica has extensive experience in working with individuals and families, and has a true gift for helping others!
 Erica received her bachelors of arts in Social Work from Warren Wilson College and her masters degree in Social Work from the University of Louisville.
 Erica also earned a masters degree in special education from the University of Louisville and has served as an adjunct faculty member in the Education Department at Warren Wilson College.